anttonalberdi/DAMMA/README.md

 #annotations <- fread(annotations_file)
 ```

 DAMMA contains an example annotation table that can be loaded along with the functions table.
+These data are used in this documentation for showcasing functions.

 ```
 #Load DAMMA support data